kelstho/practice-portfolio/README.md

 # Portfolio

-For this project, I updated my personal portfolio page with a new design that is more responsive and customized than my initial design.
-I added links to LinkedIn, Github, and a PDF of my resumé.
-I also updated my actual portfolio with projects that I have actually completed, instead of placeholders.
-I picked a light orange/light blue color scheme, which is complimentary, and pleasing to the eye.

-https://kelstho.github.io/
+For this project, I updated my personal portfolio page with Project 2, (Gif It To Me) as well as two other homework assignments (Profile Generator and Template Engine).
+I also reformatted the titles of the projects for easier readability, and changed the ordering of the projects.
+My Github profile is now also up to date with my portfolio page.
+I worked on my resume and LinkedIn about a week ago, updating all information. https://kelstho.github.io/